zalenix/portaldocs/portal-sdk/templates/top-designpatterns-resource-create.md

 ## Behavior

 ### Tabs
 Tabs help to group sections of the create experience into manageable categories.
 Tabs also separate required fields from optional fields for faster configuration.

+Most creates should have a minimum of 3 tabs; `Basics`, `Tags`, `Review + create`.
+All other tabs are optional.

 <div style="max-width:800px">
 <img alttext="Tabs" src="../media/top-designpatterns-resource-create/Tabs.png"  />
 </div>